codefresh-io/docs.codefresh.io/_docs/dashboards/gitops-products.md

 1. Edit settings, or follow the instructions to delete the Product.

 ## Working with applications in a Product
-Selecting a Product displays the applications assigned to that Product organized by environments, and provides different options to view and manage them.
+Selecting a Product displays the applications assigned to that Product organized by Environments, and provides different options to view and manage them.

-The actions to manage applications in a Product are similar to those available in the Environments dashboard.
+The actions to manage applications within a Product are similar to those available in the Environments dashboard.
 In addition, the Product-applications view offers a different a set of filters, and the ability to switch between views with different aspects of information.

 ### Search/filter applications in Products